SimonPadbury/baselayer-3/_src/colors.md

 }
 ```

-And you won’t need to use any `dark:` prefixed classes.
+And then you won’t need to use any `dark:` prefixed uilities.

 ## Other Baselayer color utilities